Genius-Gaming-Studios/SurgeBreaker/README.md

 - Fixed: Play button now goes to level 1

 - Noted: Death in Level 1 does not take you back to Level 1!
-I can not fix this, due to the chance of conflicts arriving, as DO-Nutt is also working on this level.
+Developer Jake can not fix this, due to the chance of conflicts arriving, as DO-Nutt is also working on this level.
 So keep this in mind before finalizing Level 1.

 ## Game Build (1.9.Xa)